 This is our Eufy Security Camera (eufyCam) review.
 We discuss setting up The eufyCam video surveillance system, and also setting up the Eufy Doorbell.

 An important part of our Smart Home setup was the installation of smart security cameras and a smart doorbell.
-We were told to look at the Eufy Security Cameras (eufyCam), and the Eufy Video Doorbell.
+We were advised to check out the Eufy Security Cameras (eufyCam), and the Eufy Video Doorbell.
 This is our review of our Eufy Security Camera (eufyCam) and Eufy Doorbell installation, showing how easy it is to setup and use.

 One of the main reasons we decided on the Eufy Security Camera (eufyCam) and Eufy Doorbell was that it didn't require any ongoing monthly subscription to use it.
 So it was just a single one-time purchase.
 It can send real-time notifications to any of our mobile devices, wherever we are in the world.
 The video recordings are stored on the Eufy Hub inside the home, but the recording are accessible from anywhere in the world using the Eufy App.
 The Eufy app also allows for live views from each of the cameras around the home.
 So you can check in at anytime to see what is happening at home, even if you are on the other side of the world.